dmarx/keyframed/README.md

 ## Using the `ParameterGroup` class

 The `ParameterGroup` class provides a convenient way to manipulate parameters together.
 To use it, you will first need to create a dictionary of parameters, where the keys are the names of the parameters and the values are `Curve` objects.
 You can then pass this dictionary to the ParameterGroup constructor, along with an optional weight parameter which can be a Curve or a Number.
-If not provided, the weight defaults to `Curve(value=1)`.
-The names provided in this dict will be used for the `label` attribute of the associated curves, overriding the curves label if one was already assigned.
+If not provided, the weight defaults to `Curve(1)` (constant value of 1).
+The names provided in this dict will be used for the `label` attribute of the associated curves, overriding each curve's label if one was already assigned.

 ```python
 from keyframed import Curve, ParameterGroup